ZentrixLabs/ZLGetCert/README.md

 ### Configuration Features
 - **Dynamic Options**: Hash algorithms and log levels are loaded from configuration
 - **No Hardcoded Values**: All UI options come from `appsettings.json`
-- **Easy Customization**: Add/remove options by updating the configuration file
+- **Easy Customization**: Modify settings via the in-app Settings panel
 - **Environment-Specific**: Different settings for different deployment environments
-- **JSON Validator**: Real-time validation with instant feedback and error details
-- **Configuration Editor**: Direct JSON editing with syntax validation and safety checks
+- **Real-time Updates**: Settings changes apply immediately without restart

 ## Usage

 ### Getting Started
 1. Launch ZLGetCert
 2. Configure your CA settings using the Settings button
-3. Select your certificate type and fill in the required information
-4. Click "Generate Certificate"

-### Standard Certificate Request
-1. Select "Standard Certificate" radio button
-2. Enter hostname in the Domain field
-3. Add Subject Alternative Names (SANs) if needed
-4. Configure organization information
-5. Set PFX password
+3. Choose your workflow: Import existing CSR or create new certificate
+4. Fill in the form (with real-time validation feedback)
-6. Click "Generate Certificate"
+5. Click "Generate Certificate" or "Import CSR"

-### Wildcard Certificate Request
-1. Select "Wildcard Certificate" radio button
-2. Enter wildcard domain (e.g., *.domain.com)
-3. Configure location and company details
-4. Set PFX password
-5. Generate certificate

-### CSR-Based Certificate Request
+### Create New Certificate (Standard/Wildcard)
-1. Select "From CSR" radio button
+1. Select your **Certificate Template** from the dropdown
+   - Hover over the `?` icon for guidance on which template to use
+   - Template descriptions help you choose the right option
+2. Check **Wildcard** checkbox if needed (for web templates)
+3. Fill in **Certificate Identity** fields:
+   - Hostname (auto-generates FQDN)
+   - Watch the real-time certificate subject preview
+4. Fill in **Organization Information**:
+   - Location, State, Company, Department
+   - See X.500 field labels (L, S, O, OU) with examples
+5. Add **Subject Alternative Names** (SANs):
+   - Use "Add Multiple" button to paste 10+ entries at once
+   - Or add one at a time with + button
+6. Set **PFX Password**:
+   - Use Generate button for strong password (recommended)
+   - Watch visual strength meter update in real-time
+   - All requirements shown with validation feedback
+7. Watch the **validation summary** turn green
+8. Click **"Generate Certificate"** (enabled when form is valid)

+### Import Existing CSR
+1. Click **"Import & Sign CSR File..."** button at top of form
-2. Browse to existing CSR file using the file picker
+2. Browse to your .csr file
-3. Set PFX password
+3. Set PFX password for the resulting certificate
-4. Submit to CA
+4. Click "Submit to CA"
+5. Form fields are automatically hidden (CSR contains that info)

 ### Settings Configuration
-- Click the Settings button to access configuration
+- Click the Settings button to access the configuration panel
 - Modify CA server settings, file paths, and default values
 - Configure logging options and hash algorithms
 - Settings are saved automatically and applied immediately

-### Advanced Configuration Editing
-- Go to Edit → Configuration Editor... for direct JSON editing
-- Real-time JSON validation with color-coded feedback:
-  - ✅ **Green**: Valid JSON - Ready to save
-  - ⚠️ **Yellow**: Configuration issues - JSON valid but has problems
-  - ❌ **Red**: Invalid JSON - Syntax errors detected
-- Detailed error messages with specific validation issues
-- Safety checks prevent saving invalid configurations
+- Form-based interface with validation prevents invalid configurations
-- Restart notification when changes are applied

 ## Certificate Types Supported